 async builder works is very similar to

 launch, but it has additional support for returning a value.
-Someone might replace all
+If all

-async, and the code would work fine.
-Don't do that!
+async, the code would still work fine.
+But don't do that!

-async is about producing value.
-If we don't need to, we should prefer using
+async is about producing a value, so if we don't need a value, we should use

-async builder is often used to parallelize two processes, like obtaining data from two different places, to combine them together.
+async builder is often used to parallelize two processes, such as obtaining data from two different places, to combine them together.

 If a coroutine is started on

 GlobalScope, the program will not wait for it.
-As previously mentioned, coroutines are not blocking any threads, and nothing is preventing the program from ending.
-This is why in the below example, additional
+As previously mentioned, coroutines do not block any threads, and nothing prevents the program from ending.
+This is why, in the below example, an additional

-runBlocking needs to be called if we want to see any "World!" printed.
+runBlocking needs to be called if we want to see "World!" printed.

-Everything changes if we get rid of the
+This means that we can get rid of the

 this.launch or simply